There are currently no products in the cart.

 for improved fat loss and better focusLearn More

 Alpha GPC is a precursor to choline, which your body uses to produce acetylcholine, which is a neurotransmitter.
 While choline is mainly known as a nootropic, it also helps to promote lipolysis, which is the breakdown of body fat.
-In fact, it’s a popular weight cut supplement amongst those in sports with weight categories like boxing and judo.
+In fact, it’s a popular weight cut supplement amongst those in sports with weight classes like boxing, wrestling, and judo.

 That’s because several studies on choline supplementation have demonstrated significant reductions in body mass.
 For example, a 2014 study published in the Journal of Human Kinetics explored the effects on judo and taekwondo athletes.(11)

-Athletes in the experimental group were given a daily dose of choline 1 week prior to a competition where they needed to make weight.
+Athletes in the experimental group were given a daily dose of choline 1 week prior to a competition requiring them to make weight.
 Compared to the control group, the experimental group saw significantly greater reductions in body mass post-competition.

 L-carnitine is an amino acid metabolite that plays an important role in your body’s production of energy.
 It helps your body direct fatty acids into your mitochondria, where they’re burned up as a fuel source.